robin-raq/stock-up/README.md

 - run `bundle install` to resolve dependencies and install needed gems

+- add ENV['SECRET'] = "Your_secret" to your environmental variables.
+Visit `https://jwt.io/introduction/` for more info.

 - run `rails s` to start server

 - Ensure your Backend API is running at `http://localhost:3000/`